 “No one controls the [rough] music, Mr Petty, you know that.
 It just turns up when people have had enough.
 No one knows where it starts.
 People look around, and catch one another’s eye, and give each other a little nod, and other people see this.
 Other people catch their eyes and so, very slowly, the music starts and somebody picks up a spoon and bangs it on a plate, and then somebody else bangs a jug on the table and boots start to stamp on the floor, louder and louder.
 It is the sound of anger.
 It is the sound of people who have had enough.
 Do you want to face the music?” (p.
 30)

-Mr Petty deserves the rough music, and what Tiffany does to him with pain that he has inflicted on others, and yet people in the village have also known Mr Petty all his like, and remember when he was more or less a good sort.
+Mr Petty deserves the rough music, and deserves what Tiffany does to him with pain that he has inflicted on others, and yet people in the village have also known Mr Petty all his life, and remember when he was more or less a good sort.
 They remember when the Chalk didn’t countenance witches, too, and somewhere in the collective there are fears of someone with the kind of power that Tiffany can muster.
 Fears that can lead to action.

 The diffuse fears and jealousies find a focal point, egged on by something sinister and non-corporeal, and the main plot of I Shall Wear Midnight is underway.
 It’s a good one, tightly constructed and tense but leavened with levity courtesy of the Mac Nac Feegles, but the real pleasure of the book is seeing the characters being themselves and reveling in their humanity.
 There is, for example, a brilliant scene with Tiffany and the Baron of the Chalk, who is dying.
 She helps ease his pain, and they have an open dialogue that touches on many different, important things.